Astiliano/paster/README.md

 # Paster
+*Basic concept Written in October 2013*

 *This goes out to Todd from Umatilla*

 *I'm sorry I yelled at your dog.
 Let me make it up to you https://youtu.be/x6QZn9xiuOE*

+## Backstory tl;dr
+Inventory Management: Turning 5x scans into 1x scan and 4x pastes (time saved increases by item #)

+Everything else was added 1 by 1 as I needed them

 ## Different functions
 You can find this if you right click on the taskbar icon under 'Instructions'